Surgical Case Library

 Endocrine

-Atypical Parathyroid Adenoma
+Atypical Parathyroid Adenoma.

 Atypical parathyroid adenomas are extremely rare tumors, accounting for approximately 1.2–1.3% of primary hyperparathyroidism cases, and their exact incidence and clinical behavior remain largely unknown.